AviatorNic28/ECE-461-Phase-2/README.md

 * metrics calculated in parallel and metrics are double checked.
 * desc for purpose of project, configuration details, how to invoke.
 * make sure to move final run executable into project root directory.
+* figure out why it says 40%+ code is JS... all src files are ts; pretty sure it's due to the run.ts file

 ## Notes (remove later)
 * "Ramp-up time measures" documentation complexity and the number of contributions/contributors.